garrettklatte/graph-isomorphism-webapp/README.md

 Web application that challenges users to show that two graphs are isomorphic.
 Deployed on AWS.
 Check out the [RESTful API backend](https://github.com/garrettklatte/graph-isomorphism).
 Note that automatic validation of a successful end state has been yet been implemented.

-## Browser Compatability
+## Browser Compatibility

-The web application has been tested and verified to behave correctly when running in the Chrome and Edge browsers.
-The application does not behave correctly when running in the Safari, Firefox, or Internet Explorer browsers.
+The web application has been tested and verified to behave correctly when running in the Chrome, Safari, and Edge browsers.
+The application does not behave correctly when running in the Firefox, or Internet Explorer browsers.

 ## Running tests